Head of School

 Email: jcampbell@uwc.ac.za

-He has been the Director of the School of Natural Medicine (SoNM) for ten years, as well as the co-ordinator of the phytotherapy programme since 2009.
-Having recently stepped down from the directorship to focus on professional and personal development, he remains the co-ordinator of the phytotherapy programme for the school.
-Balancing leadership of the school, the phytotherapy programme, full time lecturing and supervising at the clinics, serving on the Allied Health Professions Council of South Africa (AHPCSA), with private practice has been an enlightening, life changing and rewarding experience.
+He was the Director of the School of Natural Medicine (SoNM), Faculty of Community and Health Sciences at UWC for 11 years, as well as the Coordinator of the Phytotherapy programme.
+Having stepped down from Directorship in order to focus on professional and personal development, he remains the Coordinator of the Phytotherapy programme for SoNM.
+Balancing leadership of SoNMl, coordinating the Phytotherapy programme, coordinating the community engagement initiatives for the School, full time lecturing and supervising at the clinics, serving as a board member on the Allied Health Professions Council of South Africa (AHPCSA), with private practice and postgraduate part-time studies has been an enlightening, life changing and rewarding experience.

-Hands down his favourite subject is materia medica, taught to the B Complementary Medicines (Phytotherapy) fourth and fifth year students, more recently becoming the lecturer for herbal medicine to the naturopathic fourth year students as well.
-Other focus areas are herbal pharmacology, herbal nutrition, preventative medicine, diet and lifestyle, environmental influences on plants and their constituents, as well as energetics.
+Hands down his favourite subject is materia medica, taught to the B Complementary Medicines (Phytotherapy) fourth- and fifth-year students, as well as herbal medicine lectured to the Naturopathic fourth year students.
+Other focal areas are herbal pharmacology, herbal pharmacy, herbal nutrition, preventative medicine, diet and lifestyle, environmental influences on plants and their constituents, as well as energetics.
 The ‘bigger picture’, the philosophy of the ‘whole is greater than the sum of its parts’ and wisdom from a diversity of ancestors - how does it all tie in to our physical, mental and spiritual well-being.

 Tel: +27 (0)21 959 3886